NARA NW

-Founded in 1970 in Portland, Oregon, the Native American Rehabilitation Association of the Northwest, Inc. is an Indian- owned, Indian-operated, non-profit agency.
-Originally an outpatient substance abuse treatment center, NARA NW now operates a residential family treatment center, an outpatient treatment center, a child and family services center, a primary health care clinic, several adult mental health locations, a wellness center, and transitional housing for Native women and children.
+Founded in 1970 in Portland, Oregon, the Native American Rehabilitation Association of the Northwest, Inc. is an American Indian-owned, American Indian-operated, non-profit agency.
+Originally an outpatient substance abuse treatment center, NARA NW now operates a residential family treatment center, an outpatient treatment center, a child and family services center, a primary health care clinic, several adult mental health locations, a wellness center, and transitional housing for AI/AN participants.
 All services are centered on the family as it is NARA NW’s philosophy that, without the family circle there will be no future.

 3566